pyeventsourcing/eventsourcing/docs/topics/process.rst

 The atomicity of the recording and consumption determines the production as atomic: a continuous stream of events is processed in discrete, sequenced, indivisible units.
 Hence, interruptions can only cause delays.

+Whilst the heart of this design is having the event processing proceed atomically so that any completed "process events" are exactly what they should be, of course the "CID" parts of ACID database transactions are also crucial.
+Especially, it is assumed that records that have been committed will be available after any so-called "infrastructure failure".
+The continuing existence of data that has been successfully committed to a database is beyond the scope of this discussion about reliability.
+However, the "single point of failure" this may represent is acknowledged.

 ..
 It is assumed that whatever records have been
 .. committed by a process will not somehow be damaged by a sudden termination of the